rmcsharry/ernest-site/content/documentation/yaml.md

 ```
 name: demo
-datacenter: examples
+datacenter: r3-jreid2
 bootstrapping: salt
+service_ip: 195.3.186.44
+ernest_ip:
+  - 31.210.240.161
 ```

 Service Options support the following fields:

 * **name**
- * String that defines the name of the platform environment to build.
+ * String that defines the name of the service to build.
  * This field is mandatory.
  * This field cannot be null or empty.
  * The value of this field must be 50 characters maximum.

 * **datacenter**
- * String that defines the name of the datacenter where the environment is built.
+ * String that defines the name of the datacenter where the service is built.
  * This field is mandatory.
  * This field cannot be null or empty.
  * The value of this field must 50 characters maximum.

 * **bootstrapping**
  * String [salt, none] that defines if you’re going to be able to execute commands on the servers